faayeq2/forge/README.md

 # forge
-This is an implementation of a git commit generator.
+This is an implementation of a git commit generator in Go.